SAKryukov/dotnet-solution-structure/articles/article0.md

 &lt;/FrameworkContentElement&gt;
 ```

 Isn't that clear?
-Instead of specifying the attributes corresponding to the data type's properties, we specify each property in a separate element, and it may or may not match a speficic property or a field.
-The corresponding utility method `ResourseDictionaryUtility.CollectForDuckTypedInstance` tried to find a match between the declared XAML `Member` elements and the actual object member and use `System.Reflection` to populate the members with XAML-provied data.
+Instead of specifying the attributes corresponding to the data type's properties, we specify each property in a separate element, and it may or may not match a specific property or a field.
+The corresponding utility method `ResourseDictionaryUtility.CollectForDuckTypedInstance` tried to find a match between the declared XAML `Member` elements and the actual object member and use `System.Reflection` to populate the members with XAML-provided data.

-That's why we can separately specify if we're looking for a static member using the `Static` Boolean attribute (default: `False`, that is, a member is a property by defaukt) and if we are looking for a property (default) or a field using the `MemberKind` attribute.
+That's why we can separately specify if we're looking for a static member using the `Static` Boolean attribute (default: `False`, that is, a member is a property by default) and if we are looking for a property (default) or a field using the `MemberKind` attribute.

-What happens in the case of mismatch?
-There are some options.
-SA???
+We also need to specify the member type with the attribute `Type`.
+The type `System.String` is the default, but it should be specified in other cases.
+The type doesn't need to be specified for arrays and collections, because these types are not converted from string, but XAML has special markup for these cases.
+To store some custom structural types in XAML, the user needs to provide string converters for them, using the attribute `[System.ComponentModel.TypeConverter]`.
+The code of `ResourseDictionaryUtility` automatically finds those attributes and does the proper conversion.

 ### MergedDictionaries and Combination of Approaches